cfxdevkit/conflux-box/submission/media/DEMO_VIDEO_INSTRUCTIONS.md

 - Account creation and management tools
 - Smart contract deployment and interaction
 - Seamless switching between Conflux Core and eSpace networks
-- Integration with the official published DevKit packages
+- Integration with preview versions of the upcoming DevKit packages

 This makes Conflux development more accessible and enjoyable for developers of all skill levels."
 ```